Accounting and Tax services

 If you are Tax Resident in Czech Republic, you are supposed to file your global income - so also from employment, investments and business profits abroad.
 It will be necessary to look in the bi-lateral tax agreement to determine in which country you will actually pay taxes.
 Especially in the first and last year in Czech Republic this is relevant - so it is clever to book a consultation to determine what to do.

-We will inform you automatically well ahead in time that the tax seasons is approaching by a newsletter.
+I will inform you automatically well ahead in time that the tax seasons is approaching by a newsletter.

 VAT Return

-However, if you invoice businesses in the EU and/or generate more than 2M CZK per 12 months from Czech clients (before 2023 this limit was 1 M CZK) you *must* be VAT-registered, either as 'Full VAT' or 'VAT Light' so make sure you understand the rules (or book a consultation, and we'll explain it).
+However, if you invoice businesses in the EU and/or generate more than 2.54M CZK per 12 months from Czech clients (before 2023 this limit was 1 M CZK) you *must* be VAT-registered, either as 'Full VAT' or 'VAT Light' so make sure you understand the rules (or book a consultation, and we'll explain it).

-As a rule of thumb, when registered for 'Full VAT' you will have to file each month a VAT Return and a Kontrolni Hlaseni (for CZ clients) and a Souhrne Hlaseni (for EU clients, if any).
+When registered for 'Full VAT' you will have to file each month a VAT Return and a Kontrolni Hlaseni (for CZ clients) and a Souhrne Hlaseni (for EU clients, if any).
 VAT on Czech expenses can be claimed.
 New businesses will almost never get a 'Full VAT' registration.

 'VAT Light' is a requirement when invoicing VAT-registered businesses in the EU.
-Only for the months you invoice to the EU you will have to file a VAT Return and a Souhrne Hlaseni, but never a Kontrolni Hlaseni.
+Only for the months you invoice to the EU / have EU expenses you will have to file a VAT Return and a Souhrne Hlaseni, but never a Kontrolni Hlaseni.
 VAT on Czech expenses can not be claimed, and for any Czech clients you are still a VAT-less entity (the 'VAT Light' is only 'visible' outside Czech Republic)